DataBoySu/MyGPU/CONTRIBUTING.md

 Choose one of the options below — both end with running the included `setup.ps1` to prepare the environment.

-Option A — Install from Releases (ZIP)
+Option A: Install from Releases (ZIP)
 -------------------------------------

 1. Download the latest release ZIP from the Releases page: https://github.com/yourusername/mygpu/releases